wes06/linobyte/README.md

 <img src="http://3.bp.blogspot.com/--asz_UrCd6c/VbUkzhFK_yI/AAAAAAAAZhI/DOXbYy7dYb0/s1600/DSCF0517.JPG" width="300">

-## Relevance to Ars Electronica 2018 - Error:
+## <a name="relevance"></a>Relevance to Ars Electronica 2018 - Error:

 By translating machine possibilities into "human" affordances and human actions into machine commands, interfaces are one of the main actors when preventing, communicating and correcting errors.
-Exploring old interfaces - I call core ROM an interface because at some points it is written by an human, when creating the data and when weaving the wire - that are at a much lower level (closer to the hardware) lets us deal with errors that we no longer have to deal with on a daily basis.
+Exploring old interfaces that are at a much lower level (closer to the hardware) lets us deal with errors that we no longer have to deal with on a daily basis - I call core ROM an interface because at some points it is written by an human, when creating the data and when weaving the wire.

 To the extent that you have to become partly machine to interact with a machine, new interfaces which make machines closer to human (dealing with letters, words, instead of bits and bytes) allows us to keep being human while dealing with complex tasks.
 So, making regular users go through the effort of becoming more machine to write a simple word might bring some appreciation into the quantity and quality of the safety nets that we have in our devices today.

-## Important dates:
+## <a name="dates"></a>Important dates:

 - finish the "Char" PCB design (3rd week of April)
 - Sending the Char Gerber files to the manufacturer (4th week of April)